The-LUISS-Boyz/SpotyQL/readme.md

 We've decided to add a frontend interface, trying to merge all teachings we've gotten so far.

 This project assembles together teachings from:
-- introduction to CS (shoutout Alessio Martino)
+- introduction to CP
 - digital skills lab
 - Databases & Big Data

 ## How to execute

+Before executing, make sure you have configuration.json correctly set-up.
+More information about the configuration are in the next section of this readme.

 There is no need to install dependencies or initialize virtual environments.